Emvista/DWIE-FR/README.md

 DWIE-FR : A new French dataset annotated with named entities

 In this repository, you will find a folder `preprocessing` to reproduce our work to reproduce french dwie corpus.
-In the second folder, `experiences`you will find our scripts to train and evaluate our models on DWIE-FR dataset using `Flair` framework.
+In the second folder, `experiments`you will find our scripts to train and evaluate our models on DWIE-FR dataset using `Flair` framework.

 ## Download DWIE-FR dataset
 <p>link: <a>https://drive.google.com/drive/folders/1A4Q8B3VIo64Iz5pto4_3csk_5eTwZ09C?usp=share_link</a></p>